 Metropolitan Melbourne employment trends

-Recent and projected employment growth by industry for metropolitan Melbourne are shown in the chart below.
-The health and professional services will the two strongest employment growth sectors. , however will continue to decline.
+Recent and projected employment growth by industry for metropolitan Melbourne to 2031 are shown in the chart below.
+The chart shows that health care and professional services will be the two strongest employment growth sectors in coming decades.
+Economic output associated with manufacturing will remain relatively stable, however the number of people employed in the sector will continue to decline.
 Population serving sectors such as retail, education and construction will maintain their share of employment.

-The changes in the mix of employment underscore the significant restructure that
+The changes in the mix of employment illustrated by the figure below underscore the significant restructure that is likely to continue to take place across metropolitan Melbourne.